christianityorigins/website/blog/_posts/2017-05-01-christian-slave-morality.md

 ---
 layout: post
 open_links_in_new_tab: true
-title:  "A Guide to Christianity’s Control Matrix: Dissecting Slave Morality and Political-Psychological Mechanisms"
+title:  "A Guide to Christianity’s Control Matrix: Dissecting the Slave Morality"
 date:   2017-05-01 09:00:00 +0200
 category: blog
 ---

-A Guide to Christianity’s Control Matrix: Dissecting Slave Morality and Political-Psychological Mechanisms
+A Guide to Christianity’s Control Matrix: Dissecting the Slave Morality

 By Ralph Perrier